Stape

 After enabling Anonymizer and updating GA4 transport URL, please use web/sGTM debuggers, console, and GA4 debugger to test if all required parameters were removed

-Manually remove PII from GA4 using GTMCopy link to this section
+Manually remove PII from GA4 using GTM

 This one is relatively easy to implement but has some controversy.
 Google has a built-in feature to remove the last byte of the IP address.
 By cutting the previous byte, the chance that google can identify users is 1 to 256.
 In combination with other parameters, IP can quickly identify a specific person.